tk-o/delfin/README.md

-# Finance On Rails
+# Delfin

-Solving for tracking and processing financial transactions of any kind with the aim of easy and accurate reporting for tax purposes.
+The Delfin software is aiming to solve for processing and tracking for financial transactions of any kind.
+It makes the reporting for tax purposes easy and accurate, especially in Australian tax jurisdiction.

 ## Problem